btholt/complete-intro-to-react-v4/lessons/async-react.md

 * This is how you handle events in React.
 If it was keyboard handler, you'd do an onChange or onKeyUp, etc. handler.
 * Notice that the handleIndexClick function is an arrow function.
 This is because we need the `this` in `handleIndexClick` to be the correct `this`.
 An arrow function assures that because it will be the scope of where it was defined.
+* The data attribute comes back as a string.
+We want it to be a number, hence the `+`.
+* We're doing bad accessibility stuff.
+But this makes it a lot simpler for now.
+But don't do this in production.

+## 🌳 6e205da64719f8f7eba8ec5f9999c6090ad170c7